bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/SignalSightingAvailable_37LmZXPG56MQ4d$oQFgCw0/Documentation.md

-Reading distance without having any mitigation works.
+Reading distance of the signal without having any mitigation works.